6 Ways to Get Free or Cheap Tutoring for Your Kids

 1. Get Extra Help Online

 Online tutors don’t need a brick-and-mortar building, and they eliminate the need for anyone to commute.
 Everything is accessible with the click of a mouse.
-Some free or low-cost tutoring websites include:
+Some low-cost or free tutoring websites include:

 - Khan Academy — a nonprofit organization that provides a wide range of free lessons to students all over the world.